tolinwei/tube-vim/README.md

 - \<Leader\>+c+A - Add comment delimiter to the end of current line and go into INSERT mode

 ####- neocomplete.vim
 This is the most amazing part of those plugins!
+It increases the power of Vim significantly to enable the auto-completion of most IDEs.

 **feature shortcuts**